j1o2h3n/DDSTGCN/README.md

 # DDSTGCN

-『The code is still being sorted out, and a more complete version will be released later』
+『The code is still being sorted out, and a more complete version will be released later...』

 ## Requirements